Before You Arrive

 Find out more about financial assistance.

-For a surgery at the Seattle Main Campus:
+For a surgery or procedure at the Seattle Hospital Campus:

-If you do not hear from us by early evening the night before your child's surgery, call the Surgery Center at 206-987-7890.
+If you do not hear from us 2 business days before your child's surgery, call the Surgery Center at 206-987-7890.

 For a surgery/procedure at the Bellevue Clinic and Surgery Center:

-If you do not hear from us three business days before the surgery, call the Bellevue Surgery Center Nurse Line at 206-884-9200.
+If you do not hear from us 3 business days before the surgery, call the Bellevue Surgery Center Nurse Line at 206-884-9200.

 If your child becomes ill one week before surgery: